-- 1 (8) Answer all reasonable inquiries by the post-release supervision officer 2 and obtain prior approval from the post-release supervision officer for 3 any change in address or employment. - (9) Promptly notify the post-release supervision officer of any change in address or employment. - (10) Submit at reasonable times to searches of his person by a post-release supervision officer for purposes reasonably related to his post-release supervision.
-The Commission may not require as a condition of post-release supervision that the supervisee submit to any other searches that would otherwise be unlawful.
+- (3) Comply with a court order to pay court costs and costs for appointed counsel or public defender in the case for which the supervisee was convicted. - (4) Not possess a firearm, destructive device, or other dangerous weapon unless granted written permission by the Commission or a post-release supervision officer. - (5) Report to a post-release supervision officer at reasonable times and in a reasonable manner, as directed by the Commission or a post-release supervision officer. - (6) Permit a post-release supervision officer to visit at reasonable times at the supervisee's home or elsewhere. - (7) Remain within the geographic limits fixed by the Commission unless granted written permission to leave by the Commission or the post-release supervision officer. - (8) Answer all reasonable inquiries by the post-release supervision officer and obtain prior approval from the post-release supervision officer for any change in address or employment. - (9) Promptly notify the post-release supervision officer of any change in address or employment. - (10) Submit at reasonable times to searches of the supervisee's person by a post-release supervision officer for purposes reasonably related to the post-release supervision.
+The Commission shall not require as a condition of post-release supervision that the supervisee submit to any other searches that would otherwise be unlawful.
 Whenever the search consists of testing for the presence of illegal drugs, the supervisee may also be required to reimburse the Department of Correction for the actual cost of drug testing and drug screening, if the results are positive. - (11) Make restitution or reparation to an aggrieved party as provided in G.S.
-148-57.1. - (12) Comply with an order from a court of competent jurisdiction regarding the payment of an obligation of the parolee in connection with any judgment rendered by the court. - (f) Required Supervision Fee.
-The Commission must require as a condition of post-release supervision that the supervisee pay a supervision fee of twenty dollars (\$20.00) per month.
+148-57.1. - (12) Comply with an order from a court of competent jurisdiction regarding the payment of an obligation of the supervisee in connection with any judgment rendered by the court. - (f) Required Supervision Fee.
+The Commission shall require as a condition of post-release supervision that the supervisee pay a supervision fee of twenty dollars (\$20.00) per month.
 The Commission may exempt a supervisee from this condition only if it finds that requiring payment of the fee is an undue economic burden.
-The fee must be paid to the clerk of superior court of the county in which the supervisee was convicted.
-The clerk must transmit any money collected pursuant to this subsection to the State to be deposited in the State's General Fund.
+The fee shall be paid to the clerk of superior court of the county in which the supervisee was convicted.
+The clerk shall transmit any money collected pursuant to this subsection to the State to be deposited in the State's General Fund.
 In no event shall a supervisee be required to pay more than one supervision fee per month.